natesilva/javascript-eslint.tmbundle/README.md

 Now install the bundle:

 1. [Download the latest release .zip file](https://github.com/natesilva/javascript-eslint.tmbundle/releases/latest).
-2. Extract it.
-3. Rename the extracted folder to `javascript-eslint.tmbundle`.
-4. Double-click to install it in TextMate.
+2. Extract it and double-click to install in TextMate.

 ## Release Notes

-Release notes are found in the [Releases](https://github.com/natesilva/javascript-eslint.tmbundle/releases) section of this GitHub repo.
+<a href="https://github.com/natesilva/javascript-eslint.tmbundle/releases">View the release notes.</a>

 ## Configuration